roboll/helmfile/README.md

   # when using helm 3.2+, automatically create release namespaces if they do not exist (default true)
   createNamespace: true

+# these labels will be applied to all releases in a Helmfile.
+Useful in templating if you have a helmfile per environment or customer and don't want to copy the same label to each release
+commonLabels:
+  hello: world

 # The desired states of Helm releases.
 #